How to Make Your Ceilings Pop With Paint

 Your newly decorated room is nothing short of fabulous.
 You’ve chosen the perfect wall color.
 The furnishings and accessories are spot on.
 But you have this gnawing feeling that something is still missing.
 Take a look at your ceilings.
 Do they complete the space or just fade into nothingness?

 Consider pampering the forgotten “fifth wall” with color, a hint of luster or stenciled patterns to give your room the crowning touch it deserves.
-Color on the ceiling can make a diminutive room appear more spacious, make a large room feel cozy, or provide character to an otherwise uninspiring space.
+The color on the ceiling can make a diminutive room appear more spacious, make a large room feel cozy, or provide character to an otherwise uninspiring space.

 Make It Sophisticated